Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Discussion: Systemic Changes

 \subsection{Reproducibility}

 A key aspect to our work is helping to promote reproducibility by aiding in consistent reporting of experimental details.
 We encourage all researchers to release code and models (when it is socially and ethically responsible to do so), to prevent further carbon emissions.
 Replicating results is an important, if not required, part of research.
-If replication resources are not available, then more energy and emissions must be spent to replicate results -- in the case of extremely large models, the social cost of carbon may be equivalently large.
+If replication resources are not available, then more energy and emissions must be spent to replicate results---in the case of extremely large models, the social cost of carbon may be equivalently large.
 Thus, we ask researchers to also consider energy and environmental impacts from replication efforts, when weighing model and code release.
 We note that there may very well be cases where safety makes this trade-off lean in the direction of withholding resources, but this is likely rare in most current research.
 For production machine learning systems, we encourage developers to release models and codebases internally within a company.
 This may encourage re-use rather than spending energy resources developing similar products.

-\subsection{Standardized reporting}
+\subsection{Standardized Reporting}

 We suggest that all papers include standardized reporting of energy and carbon emissions.
 We also suggest adding a Carbon Impact Statement at the end of papers (just like ours below) which estimates the carbon emissions of the paper.
-This can be reported in a dollar amount via the country-specific social cost of carbon~\cite{countrylevelsocialcostofcarbon}.
+This can be reported in a dollar amount via the country-specific social cost of carbon~\citep{countrylevelsocialcostofcarbon}.
 We provide a script\footnote{\url{https://github.com/Breakend/experiment-impact-tracker/blob/master/scripts/generate-carbon-impact-statement}} to parse logs from the \emph{experiment-impact-tracker} framework and generate such a statement automatically.
 We suggest this to spread awareness and bring such considerations to the forefront.
-We also emphasize that research, even when compute intensive, is immensely important for progress.
-It is unknown what sequence of papers may inspire a breakthrough~\citep{stanley2015greatness} which would reduce emissions by more than any suggestion here.
-While emissions should be minimized when possible, we suggest that impact statements be only used for awareness.
+We encourage this statement to include \emph{all} emissions from experimentation to build a more realistic picture of total resources spent.